xzjia/guideline/source_en/Tutorial/TutorialSession.rst

 Object stored in the session can be simultaneously accessed by means of multiple requests of the same user.
 Therefore, when session synchronization is not performed, it can cause unexpected error or operation.

-Since the guideline mentions a method of implementing synchronization where BeanProcessor is used in :doc:`../ArchitectureInDetail/WebApplicationDetail/SessionManagement`, use this in this tutorial.
+Since the guideline mentions a method of implementing synchronization where BeanProcessor is used in